Skip to content

 Mutator

-function returning list with strings mutated by deleting random characters
+function that mutates series by deleting random characters

 Source code in gecko/mutator.py